sofiabsilva/learning-path/README.md

    - Went to WebSummit in Lisbon at the beginning of the month.
 I almost didn't go due to personal reasons, but I pushed through and had a great inspiring week out there.
    - Continued working through the CS50 last problem sets, used Python/Flask & Jinja for developing interactive web apps and also learned the basics of databases with SQL.

-# Currently
+# December 2018

-  - Doing the Harvard CS50's Introduction to Computer Science on EdX.
-It's been reccomended to me, and I needed something to get excited about right now, so there we go!
-I hope it's not too much to be learning intermediate/advanced JS and other languages that will be taught like C and Python at the same time...
-We'll see, if it's too much I'll pause it and continue focusing on JS.
+  - Completed the Harvard CS50's Introduction to Computer Science on EdX!
+It was such a great course/experience.
+So glad I did it.
+I have become more comfortable with problem solving, I'm now confident that, even though it might be hard or look impossible at first, I can definitely do it if I don't give up...
+There's no reason to doubt myself and get super frustrated, just open up a text file and figure out the small steps I'll need to take to get to the bigger ones and so on.
+It gave me the ability to learn new languages, it's not that hard once you know the basics as they're all pretty similar, I also became more experienced with the command line and git.

       ### CS50 progress log
       - [x] Week 0: Loved the first lecture and already got to learn about a bunch of conceps, like what Binary and ASCII are actually.